 Reapplying students can submit unofficial transcripts with their application.

 First-time HSUP students will need to attend an orientation hosted by the Office of Admissions.
 Students will receive more information about dates and times for HSUP orientation after being admitted to the program.
 Parents are also invited to attend.

 Orientation will cover important information about HSUP, the University of Utah, course registration, and an abbreviated tour of campus.

 Returning HSUP students do not need to attend orientation.

 Frequently Asked Questions

 Tuition varies based on how many credit hours you are taking.
 HSUP tuition is less than regular, in-state tuition.
-The first credit hour costs $276.02, and each credit after that costs an additional $214.75.

 See a complete breakdown of HSUP tuition here.

 Eligible University of Utah employees receive a 50% tuition reduction for themselves and their immediate family.
 HSUP students whose parent/guardian qualify for the tuition reduction can apply it to a maximum of 10 credit hours.
 Visit the HR benefits site to learn more.

 Unfortunately, financial assistance via financial aid, grants, and/or scholarships is not available to HSUP students.